 Chris Feltus, Realtor, United Real Estate

-Take a look at the example image below.
+Take a look at the example image below to see the difference in what a realtor could capture with the right photography tools.
 The pink box is what your typical digital camera would capture.
 The dark blue line bordering the photo is what a full frame camera would capture.

 Giovanni Farinacci, Courtier Immobilier Real Estate Broker, Keller Williams Prestige

 “I tend to orchestrate the shoot going room per room.
 A decent shoot takes about two hours for a 3,000-square-foot home.”

 8. Emphasize the Best Feature in Each Room

 Liat Tzoubari, Director of Sales & Marketing, Apartable